 CWSC evidence-based workshops are open to undergraduates from across the disciplines and professions, at any level of study (unless otherwise specified).

-Annotated Bibliographies: Writing
+Annotated Bibliographies: Synthesizing Multiple Studies

-This workshop introduces researchers to the typical structure of an annotated bibliography, while accounting for variations in purpose.
+This evidence-based workshop introduces researchers to the typical structure of an annotated bibliography, while accounting for variations in purpose.
 Typically, the annotations synthesize multiple studies, help develop a discussion of the current field, and help identify a potential knowledge contribution.
 Research shows that annotated bibliographies across disciplines typically consist of 3 parts: the full bibliographic citation; a relevant academic summary; a critical evaluation.
 But how do authors determine relevance?
 What does it mean to write critical annotations?

 The personal statement is written for admission to graduate and professional programs at academic institutions like UBC.
 But what does personal mean in an academic context?
 How do writers construct an appropriate professional identity?
 Research shows that personal statements must reflect the values of the profession, and that the personal self you construct in the statement must be a relevant self.
-That is, relevant to the chosen profession.
+That is, relevant to the chosen profession or discipline.